Adaptive estimating function inference for non-stationary determinantal point processes: Estimating functions based on joint intensities

 \subsection{Adaptive version}

-Consider second-order composite likelihood using only $R$ close pairs.
-The weight function $f$ is then of the form
+Consider second-order composite likelihood using \eqref{eq:secondorder} but only $R$ close pairs.
+The resulting weight function is then of the form

-The performance of the parameter estimates can depend strongly on the chosen $R$.
+As mentioned in the previous section, using only $R$ close pairs may be beneficial both for statistical efficiency and computational tractability.
+However, the possible improvement depends strongly on the chosen $R$.
 Simulation studies such as in \cite{prokesova:dvorak:jensen:16} and \cite{deng:etal:16} usually compare results for several values of $R$ corresponding to different multiples of some parameter associated with `range of correlation'.
 For a cluster process this parameter could e.g.\ be the standard deviation of the distribution for dispersal of offspring around parents.
 For a determinantal point process the parameter would typically be a correlation scale parameter in the kernel of the determinantal point process, see Section~\ref{sec:asymptoticres}.
-In practice these parameters are not known and among the quantities that need to be estimated. \cite{guan:06} suggested to choose an $R$ that minimizes a goodness of fit criterion for the fitted point process model while \cite{waagepetersen:guan:09} suggested to choose $R$ by inspection of a non-parametric estimate of the pair correlation function.
+In practice these parameters are not known and among the quantities that need to be estimated.
+In \cite{guan:06} it is suggested to choose an $R$ that minimizes a goodness of fit criterion for the fitted point process model while the choice of $R$ in \cite{tanaka:ogata:stoyan:08} and \cite{waagepetersen:guan:09} is done by inspection of a non-parametric estimate of the pair correlation function (a similar appproach is suggested by \cite{heagerty:lele:98} and \cite{bai:etal:14} in the context of pairwise composite likelihood for random fields).
 Both approaches imply extra work and ad hoc decisions by the user and it becomes very complex to determine the statistical properties of the resulting parameter estimates.